Generic Name: sildenafil citrate

 Dosage Forms and Strengths

-Sildenafil Tablets are supplied as white to off-white, round, biconvex, film-coated tablets, engraved with “APO” on one side and “SIL” over “20” on the other side containing sildenafil citrate equivalent to 20 mg of sildenafil.
+Sildenafil Tablets USP are white colored, round shape, biconvex, film-coated tablets, debossed with ‘T’ on one side and ‘27’ on other side containing sildenafil citrate equivalent to 20 mg of sildenafil.

-Known hypersensitivity to sildenafil or any component of the tablet.
+- Known hypersensitivity to sildenafil or any component of the tablet, injection, or oral suspension.
 Hypersensitivity, including anaphylactic reaction, anaphylactic shock and anaphylactoid reaction, has been reported in association with the use of sildenafil.

 Warnings and Precautions